lidzhik/gajim/win/README.md

 ## Build Gajim / Create an Installer

-Follow the steps in the Development section, but instead of `./dev_env.sh` execute `./build.sh`.
+Follow the steps in the Development section, but instead of `cd ~/gajim/win && ./dev_env.sh` execute `cd ~/gajim/win && ./build.sh`.

 Both the installer and the portable installer should appear in `C:\msys64\home\USER\gajim\win\_build_root`.